learnk8s/learnk8s.io/src/templating/content.md

 Since `yq` understands YAML, let's explore a few more complex scenarios.

+## Merging YAML files

-Let's assume that you want to inject an extra container to all the Pods submitted through the cluster.
+Let's assume that you want to inject an extra container to all the Pods submitted to the cluster.

-But instead of using an Admission Webhook, you decide to add an extra step to your continuos integration pipeline.
+But instead of using an [Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks), you decide to add an extra command in your deployment script.

 You could save the YAML configuration for the extra container as a YAML file: